 Experiential learning is not only more interesting, but it also engages all of a student’s senses, which is an important element to retaining knowledge.
 “If we use other senses you provide a duality with experiences and it further cements memory,” Von Vulte explains.
 “When learning is added with a real experience it becomes part of a life experience.
 It is a working, tactile knowledge and becomes a super memory.”

 Building circuits is a great way to learn about electricity, but how does experiential learning apply to language arts?
-At schools like Northmount School and the German International School, comic books are playing a role in helping students learn the writing process.
+At schools like Northmount School, (a Catholic school in Toronto, Ontario) and the German International School, comic books are playing a role in helping students learn the writing process.
 “Comic books help show the element of preparedness in the writing process,” explains von Vulte.
 “We use a lot of scaffolding to help students deconstruct the writing process before they start writing.
 They develop rich characters before they start writing any of their thoughts down,“ he says.
 “In older grades we reverse engineer this.
 We take a text heavy book and use comic books to de-compartmentalize the process.
 The process with language art instruction really teaches sequential thinking and planning”.

 Many teachers use comic books as part of a literary strategy aimed at engaging reluctant male readers.
 However, von Vulte’s techniques for using comic books in the English classroom are beneficial to all students.
 “Comic books really benefit both genders.
 Both are enthusiastic to participate in the learning process and have real experiences,” he explains.
 “Teaching pure content instead of the mechanics can be a disservice to students.
 To help reluctant readers it just takes a different tactic”.